You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Pros:

-Bitrix24’s sales intelligence tools are many.
-They include data on the customer journey from first contact in your CRM on through to closing deals.
-You get ad payback, traffic and key word analysis too.
+Bitrix24's sales intelligence tools are many.
+They include data on the customer journey from first contact in your CRM to closing deals.
+You also get ad payback, traffic, and keyword analysis.
 More advanced versions let you analyze ad activity on social media platforms like Facebook and Instagram.

 Cons: